Pugazhenthi-hub/Safety-AI/Progress Log.md

 *.
 Implement and train the CNN+LSTM model on the prepared dataset.
 *.
 Evaluate model performance and fine-tune accuracy.
 I have included the dataset files

+## Date:16-10-2025

+1.Reviewed the dataset and checked its structure.

+2.Attempted to prepare sequences for CNN+LSTM model training, but encountered memory allocation issues due to the dataset size.

+3.Explored solutions for handling large datasets efficiently (like reducing batch size, using generators, or resizing input data).

+4.Planned the next steps: either optimize the preprocessing code or use a smaller subset of data to proceed with model training.